 Space and Energy

-Due to the challenging nature of many space mission, the technology requirements for any space systems require state of the art technologies.
-These technologies could also see many application in terrestrial industries.
-For example, space-based observations are already used in developing models for the assessment of space weather effects on the terrestrial electricity grid.
-Furthermore, sophisticated models use real-time information from earth observations to plan and operate large-scale renewable resources like solar or wind farms.
+Due to the challenging nature of many space mission, the requirements for any type of space system requires the latest, state-of-the-art technology.
+Novel technologies developed for space could also see many applications on the ground, either via technology applications or new services.
+Already today, sophisticated models use real-time information from earth observation platforms to plan and operate large-scale renewable resources like solar or wind farms.

-Besides research on the development of advanced space power systems, the work at the Advanced Concept Team is also aimed to link with terrestrial energy applications.
-One of the questions here is how current and future space assets could contribute in the development of a sustainable world energy grid.
-In fact, observations from space are already being used today in the planning and monitoring of the grid infrastructure [link].
-The goal of the ACT is to investigate new roles for space to contribute in a variety of areas:
+Besides research on the development of advanced space power systems, the work at the Advanced Concept Team is also aimed to explore synergies in space and terrestrial energy applications.
+One of the main questions here is how current and future space platforms could contribute in the development of a sustainable world energy grid.
+Possible scenario's could include,

 - Space Power Station (SPS)

-- Earth observation and monitoring (weather forecasting, planning, grid inspection)
+- Earth observation and monitoring (forecasting, planning, grid inspection)